adourian/Clinical-Trial-Outcomes/README.md

 ## Project Overview

 This project aims to predict the outcomes of clinical trials using a multi-modal neural network architecture.
 By leveraging machine learning techniques, we provide a tool to estimate the chances of success for clinical trials, potentially reducing the high costs and risks associated with drug development.
+The main file for this project is clinical_trial_outcomes.ipynb.

 ## Background